Neogoma/stardust-SDK-doc/my_objects.md

 Check out [this tutorial](https://youtu.be/ez_dbPhejZs) on how to use objects metadata in your favour.

-#### Notes
-- Shaders and textures can be exported without the need to be on the Stardust project.

 ## Local content

 If you don't want to use the cloud solution and make your objects locally, please follow [this tutorial](developer/1_1_setup_project.md).